Working for the liberation of all beings everywhere. Bringing higher consciousness to the planet, one eternal moment at a time.

 The American Book of the Dead,written by E.J.
 Gold in 1971, was the first book of its type, providing an English translation of the teaching set forth in the Tibetan Book of the Dead, and initiating the now widespread movement to ennoble and acknowledge the process of death and dying.

-The American Book of the Dead, now available in its 30th Anniversary Edition, is used by practitioners the world over to read for those in crisis, those who are dying and those who have passed.
+The American Book of the Dead is used by practitioners the world over to read for those in crisis, those who are dying and those who have passed.

 The Labyrinth Readers Society works to distribute the ABD free of charge to hospices and hospitals and to offer training to both hospice workers and individuals in effective methods of working with the terminally ill and their families and loved ones.